tvo/rapid/README.markdown

 Where *verb* is one of:

- * update|upgrade: Install the latest package for all pinned tags.
+ * upgrade: Install the latest package for all pinned tags.
+ * clean-upgrade: Equivalent to 'upgrade' followed by 'uninstall-unpinned'.
  * pin: Pins a tag and installs the latest package for that tag.
  * unpin: Unpins a tag.
 Does not uninstall any packages.
  * install: Install a package.
 Does not pin any tags.